FrostSpikes/docs/docs/next-steps.md

 # Congratulations!

-You have successfully set up InterChat in your server!
+With this, you're ready to explore hubs, both public and private.
+Join discussions, make friends, and enjoy your time in InterChat!
+If you have any questions or need assistance, feel free to ask in your hub or contact support.
 Here are some next steps you can take:

 1. Want to explore more options?
 Type in `/help` for a list of available commands and `/help <command>` to learn more about a specific command!
 2. If you encounter any bugs in the chat or come across any inappropriate language usage, kindly report them to us by using the `/support report` command.